Learn more about Missing Bean’s story, our core values and the people who make up our team.

 Vicky is the other half of the founding members of Missing Bean.
-Her view of coffee was again transformed after arriving in Sydney for her studies.
+Her view of coffee was transformed after arriving in Sydney for her studies.

-She was used to well intentioned but poorly made weak tasteless cafetieres, and had assumed she just didn't like the taste of coffee.
+She was used to well intentioned but poorly made cafetieres, and had assumed she just didn't like the taste of coffee.
 That all changed when she sampled her first flat white in Oz.
 Returning to the UK it was hard to find good coffee outside of London.

 Setting up a coffee business in her home town of Oxford felt like the right move whilst embarking on a film career.
 Hoping it would provide an income (and tasty coffee) before there was much film work!

-Fast forward 11 years and she now works full time in film and dose much of the graphic design for the Bean.
+Fast forward 11 years and she now works full time in film and does much of the graphic design for the Bean.
 She's rightly proud of the business she's helped to shape and grow.
 It's definitely a real community which is what was intended first and foremost.

 In her spare time she's a ceramicist and painter.
-And man can she can throw some shapes - ceramicist chat for being Ace.
+And man can she throw some shapes - ceramicist chat for being Ace.

 Silv is our head of sourcing.
 He began roasting coffee just after turning 18.
 It was his first job and he loved it!
-Quickly learning about coffees complex flavour compounds and aromatics (more than in wine, can you believe).
+Quickly learning about complex flavour compounds and aromatics of coffee (more than in wine, can you believe).
 He found he was hooked on coaxing new profiles out of the beans.
 He still gets a buzz at the prospect of a fresh harvest arriving.

-Coming to Join The Missing Bean was an opportunity to put into practice everything learned at the previous roastery and cafe.
+Coming to join The Missing Bean was an opportunity to put into practice everything learned at the previous roastery and cafe.
 Head of sourcing is a dynamic role that keeps Silv focused and motivated.
 It has allowed him to expand his network across every sector, from farmers and baristas to coffee drinkers the world over.

 He loves nothing more than a chat with like minded enthusiasts, be it coffee or his other obsession - cycling.
 Just beware challenging him to a game of table tennis - he will slay you.
 You've been warned!